-- B2.1 Subject to the other provisions of these Terms of Reference, the Electricity and Gas Complaints Commissioner must, in his or her own discretion, decide the procedure to be adopted for considering Complaints made to the Electricity and Gas Complaints Commissioner.
-The procedures established by the Electricity and Gas Complaints Commissioner must be simple for Complainants to understand and easy to use, and provide for: - (a) the use of appropriate techniques including conciliation, mediation, and facilitated negotiation between the parties, in attempting to settle complaints; - (b) informal proceedings which discourage a legalistic adversarial approach; - (c) a Complainant's case to be presented orally or in writing at the discretion of the Complainant; - (d) each party to be informed of the issues and be given sufficient information to understand the position of the other party, and to have the opportunity to address information provided by the other party; - (e) discouragement of the use of legal representatives at any face to face hearings before the decision maker except in special circumstances; - (f) any party to have legal representation if they wish; - (g) ensuring Complainants are kept informed of the progress of the Complaint. - B2.1A The Electricity and Gas Complaints Commissioner will arrange services to assist Complainants to access the Scheme (such as appropriate services to meet the needs of Complainants with disabilities or from non-English speaking backgrounds) at no cost to the Complainant. - B2.1B Where the Complainant is unable to put a Complaint in writing, the Electricity and Gas Complaints Commissioner will arrange to record the Complaint in writing and send it to the Complainant for confirmation. - B2.2 If the Complaint is a Lines Complaint in respect of Services provided under an Interposed Consumer Contract the relevant Lines Company or the Retailer with the Consumer Contract (whichever Council Member is not the Council Member designated under the relevant Protocol as the Council Member responsible for managing and resolving the Complaint) must be recognised by the Electricity and Gas Complaints Commissioner as a Person with an interest in the Complaint.
+- B2.1 Subject to the other provisions of these Terms of Reference, the Electricity and Gas Complaints

+Commissioner must, in his or her own discretion, decide the procedure to be adopted for considering

+Complaints made to the Electricity and Gas Complaints Commissioner.
+The procedures established by the Electricity and Gas Complaints Commissioner must be simple for Complainants to understand and easy to use, and provide for: - the use of appropriate techniques including conciliation, mediation, and facilitated negotiation between the parties, in attempting to settle complaints; - (b) informal proceedings which discourage a legalistic adversarial approach; - (c) a Complainant's case to be presented orally or in writing at the discretion of the Complainant; - each party to be informed of the issues and be given sufficient information to understand the position of the other party, and to have the opportunity to address information provided by the other party; - (e) discouragement of the use of legal representatives at any face to face hearings before the decision maker except in special circumstances; - (f) any party to have legal representation if they wish; - (g) ensuring Complainants are kept informed of the progress of the Complaint. - B2.1A The Electricity and Gas Complaints Commissioner will arrange services to assist Complainants to access the Scheme (such as appropriate services to meet the needs of Complainants with disabilities or from non-English speaking backgrounds) at no cost to the Complainant. - B2.1B Where the Complainant is unable to put a Complaint in writing, the Electricity and Gas Complaints confirmation - B2.2 If the Complaint is a Lines Complaint in respect of Services provided under an Interposed Consumer Contract the relevant Lines Company or the Retailer with the Consumer Contract (whichever Council Member is not the Council Member designated under the relevant Protocol as the Council Member